NEW YORK CITY

 Starring Tony Award nominee Nancy Opel (Honeymoon in Vegas) as Curvy Widow, this sassy, frank, and witty new musical comedy takes audiences through the semiautobiographical adventures of a gutsy, recently widowed 50-something woman as she immerses herself in the modern dating scene.
 From exploring internet personal ads and surviving hilarious first dates to weighing the pros and cons of married vs. unmarried men, this widow romps her way through it all with humor and perseverance, discovering unexpected truths about love, life, and sex as she goes.
 Alongside dramatis personae including best friends, a dead husband, and potential suitors, Curvy learns the hard way what it means to start life over in the modern age.

-Dear Evan Hansen is a new, deeply personal musical about living and lying in the world today.
-It first opened off-Broadway in a production that received an Obie and Outer Critics Circle Award for best musical.
+Both deeply personal and profoundly contemporary, Dear Evan Hansen is a new American musical about life and the way we live it.
+It first opened off-Broadway in a production that received an Obie and Outer Critics Circle Award for Best Musical.
 Much of the original cast, including its Obie-winning star, Ben Platt, have transferred with the show to Broadway.
 Another Obie winner, Steven Levenson, wrote the musical's book; the music and lyrics are by Benj Pasek and Justin Paul.
 Tony Award nominee Michael Greif (Rent, Next to Normal) directs.